-Couchbase Server 5.5.0 (Developer Build) is a significant update of the Couchbase Data Platform.
+Couchbase Server 5.5.0 Beta is a significant update of the Couchbase Data Platform.
 This release specifically highlights agility, performance, and manageability and includes enhancements to existing services as well as new server and SDK components.
 Take a look at What's New? for a list of new features and improvements that are available in this release.

-Couchbase Server 5.5.0 Developer Build was released in March 2018.
+Couchbase Server 5.5.0 Beta was released in April 2018.

 The pre-release versions do not support upgrading from an earlier version of Couchbase Server.

 |MB-28778||The default number of Data Service worker threads has been increased; from 3/4 of the number of available CPU threads, to 7/8 of the number of available CPU threads (minimum of 4 in both cases).
 This makes better use of the available CPU resource, particularly on larger systems, as such users may see an increase in CPU utilization on such systems.|

 Prior to 5.5, the mctimings command defined the request start as the time when the 24 byte request header had been read by the Data Service.
 However, many requests contain a body which also needs to be read before a request can be processed.
 As such, the reported duration didn't accurately reflect how long the server actually spent processing a request, if it was still waiting for the body to be received from the network.